LibrariesHacked/schema-librarydata/docs/common-fields.md

 ---

-This page describes some common guidelines for the fields that will be used between multiple datasets.
+This page describes some common guidelines for fields that will be used between multiple datasets.

 #### Local authority